medius-group/onboarding-docs/1_suite/4_go_live/110_sup_conv_010_activate.md

 > It is recommended that you carry out this task with the assistance of your implementation partner.

+## Custom bot email address

+You cannot set up Supplier Conversations using your shared mailbox, as it's beyond Medius's control.
+Instead, a new email address will be created for your tenant, which by default will be in the format: tenantname@agent.medius.com.

 ## Shared Mailbox Email Address

 You typically use a shared mailbox for supplier queries, such as finance@yourcompany.com or accountspayable@yourcompany.com.